 CALL (800) 863-5312 to speak with A NEW MEXICO CAR ACCIDENT LAWYER for free

 Car accidents can be extremely traumatizing for pregnant women.
-Unborn babies and pregnant mothers can suffer a broad range of injuries when they are involved in car accidents.
-Not only is the health of a mom-to-be impacted by a car accident, but so is the development of her unborn child or children, which may be severely impaired.
+Not only is the health of a mom-to-be impacted by a car accident, but so is the development of her unborn child or children.

 Lawsuits seeking compensation for injuries to an unborn baby or pregnant mother are rare.
-One reason this may be the case is because these cases may be fact-intensive, thus requiring extensive time, effort, and analysis by a legal professional.
+One reason is because these cases may be fact-intensive, thus requiring extensive time, effort, and analysis by a legal professional.

 If you or a loved one was injured in a car accident in New Mexico while pregnant, call Zinda Law Group at (800) 863-5312 for a free case evaluation with one of our New Mexico personal injury attorneys.